GenericMappingTools/gmt/doc/rst/source/supplements/seis/polar.rst

 .. only:: not man

-    Plot polarities on the inferior focal half-sphere on maps
+    Plot polarities on the inferior focal half-sphere

 Synopsis
 --------